 I use a lot of tools to make sure I recover optimally.
 For example, the ice bath, I do it twice a week.
 At Tiger Muay Thai they prepare ice baths for their fighters every Monday and every Friday.
 These are the days we spar with the team.
-After the sparring sessions we all go in the ice and chill and be ready for the next day.
+After the sparring sessions, we all go in the ice and chill and be ready for the next day.

 When I'm home watching tv, I like to use the compex machine.
 It consists of different electrodes that you apply to your skin.
-These electrodes stimulate the muscles and the bloodflow.
+These electrodes stimulate the muscles and the blood flow.
 It helps my body recover faster; I really feel the difference.
 Sometimes when I come back from the ice bath, I’m still really sore.
 In that case, I use the compex machine after the ice bath, immediately I’m more relaxed and feel less tired.
-I'm really happy with this gift of my sponsor ArmourUp Asia.
+I'm really happy with this gift from my sponsor ArmourUp Asia.